salidasoftware/reactfirestarter/README.md

 # reactfirestarter
-Starter project for a Firebase project with a React frontend.
+Starter project for a Firebase project with a React frontend : [https://reactfirestarter.firebaseapp.com/](https://reactfirestarter.firebaseapp.com/)

 ## Usage

-First, update your firebase security rules to fit you needs.
-Here's a simple example that allows full access to authenticated users :
+First, use the firebase dashboard to update your firebase security rules to fit you needs.
+Here's a simple example that allows full access only to authenticated users :

     {
         "rules": {